St Michael's School, Llanelli

 St. Michael's School (Welsh: Ysgol Mihangel Sant) is a private day and boarding school for pupils aged from 3 to 18 years old in Llanelli, Wales.

 The school is divided into four sections, comprising the Pre-Preparatory School, Preparatory School, Senior School and Sixth Form.
 The current head teacher is Benson Ferrari.

 History

-The school was first established in 1923 and has been situated in the east Llanelli village of Bryn since 1928.
-The school was originally established by the Rees brothers, with Percy Rees as the founding Headmaster.
+The school was founded in 1923 by brothers Bill and Percy Rees and has been situated in the east Llanelli village of Bryn since 1928.
 Upon retirement of the Rees' brothers, former head boy Mr Vaughan-Evans was appointed Headmaster in 1962.